-The Brain Frames Core Training is for K-12 educators and speech-language pathologists who don’t want to leave their classrooms or students to level up their teaching.
+The online Brain Frames course is for K-12 educators and speech-language pathologists who don’t want to leave their classrooms or students to level up their teaching.
 In just 30 days, they can learn all six Brain Frames after school hours and wherever they are with their computer, adding proven strategies to their instructional practice that support listening, speaking, reading, writing, and critical thinking.

-Graduates of our Core Training are eligible to deepen their knowledge and expertise with Brain Frames by attending our Online Master Classes and joining our virtual Brain Frames Alumni Group.
+Graduates of our Brain Frames course are eligible to deepen their knowledge and expertise with Brain Frames by attending our Online Master Classes and joining our virtual Brain Frames Alumni group.

 If you are an individual educator or school administrator looking for professional development for less than 25 staff, this is the right training for you.
-To be notified about the next scheduled training , sign up here.
+To be notified about the next online course, sign up here.